~~~~ This is Page 6 ~~~~

 Surviving in Silence by Eleanore Dunai (Gallaudet U. Press, 2002)

-The lithograph on the cover of Crying Hands, represents the suffering of Deaf people under the Nazis.
-The artist is David Bloch, a Deaf survivor of the Dachau death camp.
+The cover image of Crying Hands, is by artist David Bloch, a Deaf survivor of the Dachau death camp.

 In tribute to Alec Naiman...........................